 Stanford is a tiny town located in the state of Montana.
 With a population of 410 people and just one neighborhood, Stanford is the 124th largest community in Montana.
-Stanford has a large stock of pre-World War II architecture, making it one of the older and more historic towns in the country.
+Stanford has an unusually large stock of pre-World War II architecture, making it one of the older and more historic towns.

 Stanford is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Stanford is a town of managers, service providers, and sales and office workers.
 There are especially a lot of people living in Stanford who work in management occupations (17.97%), food service (16.41%), and business and financial occupations (11.72%).